-A humanistic society by its very nature is all about the freedom of thought, the ability to assess, and the nurturing of creativity and critical thinking.
 Individuals and leaders should be striving for an environment where creativity is encouraged, critiquing leads to better decisions while thoughtful action delivers positive and sustainable results.
 OPEN TO THINK is an appeal for better thinking while introducing supporting mechanisms to assist.
-To become an open thinker, one must understand the relationship between pause and action, and how it can negatively or positively affect an outcome.
+To become an open thinker, one must understand the relationship between reflection and action, and how it can negatively or positively affect an outcome.

 Based on author Dan Pontefract’s first-hand professional experience and observations, academic research, historical stories, organizational and societal data as well as a wide range of interviews with those working in a variety of occupations, OPEN TO THINK proposes a strategy for better thinking.